 Objectives

 Instead of the provider’s attitude towards receivers during the service, this present study of my client aims to investigate on RE bias at the entry point of social services.
 Specifically, the present study seeks to examine the possibility of RE disparities to a particular South Asian (SA) group of individuals (i.e., Punjabi Sikh individuals) in accessing mental health service in Canada.
-The main interest of the study lies on the counsellors’ possible bias towards different religions, in our case, Sikh versus Christian.
+The main interest of the study lies on the counsellors’ possible bias towards different religions, in our case, Sikh versus non-Sikh.
 The secondary objective involves testing for the impact of other factors such as gender, accent and/or intergroup contact on the how receptive the service provider is to providing social services.

 Data Collection